magnetsystems/r2m-cli/README.md

 ## rest2mobile Command-line Tool (r2m)
 <img style="margin:10px" src="http://developer.magnet.com/tmp/img/logo_r2m_main.png"
  alt="rest2mobile logo" title="rest2mobile" align="right" />
-r2m generates Android, iOS, and JavaScript code for your mobile app to interact with REST APIs.
-You supply r2m with the actual REST URLs and JSON responses in a r2m specification by example file. r2m takes this file and generate the REST code for you.
+<code>r2m</code> is a command-line tool that generates Android, iOS, and JavaScript code for your mobile app to interact with REST APIs.
+It takes REST request and JSON response information from a variety of sources you provide, and generates
+platform-specific code for making the request and retrieving the response.

-If you are developing with Android Studio or IntelliJ, you can use the [rest2mobile plugin][r2m-plugin-android] instead of the CLI.
+**Note:** If you are developing with Android Studio or IntelliJ, you can use the [rest2mobile plugin][r2m-plugin-android] instead of the CLI.
 For iOS apps, you can use the [rest2mobile plugin for Xcode][r2m-plugin-ios].

-Note that if you use the plugins you still need to install the CLI because the plugin uses it to generate the code.
+If you use

-### Releases
+### Get Started

-To get the latest release, go to the [Releases](https://github.com/magnetsystems/r2m-cli/releases) page.

 ### Prerequisites
 The <code>r2m</code> command-line tool runs on the following platforms: